LL Flooring Files for Bankruptcy, Will Shut 94 Stores Nationwide

 Retail Bankruptcies

-LL Flooring’s bankruptcy is one among the many filed by U.S. retailers this year.
-S&P Global has tracked a total of 21 retail bankruptcy filings through July 16, which is the highest level among the past four years.
+LL Flooring’s bankruptcy is among the many filed by U.S. retailers this year.
+S&P Global has tracked a total of 21 retail bankruptcy filings through July 16, which is the highest level in the past four years.

 Some of the biggest 2024 bankruptcy filings in the retail sector include drug chain Rite Aid, consumer durables and apparel business Careismatic Brands, and home furnishing retailer JOANN Inc.

 Overall commercial Chapter 11 bankruptcies rose by 40 percent in July compared with the same month last year, according to an Aug.
-5 press release by the American Bankruptcy Institute.
+5 statement by the American Bankruptcy Institute.

 Michael Hunter, vice president of bankruptcy data provider Epiq AACER, blamed the “strong and steady” increase in bankruptcy filings on the “ongoing financial pressures faced by both businesses and individuals.”

-“Based on current trends and economic indicators, I expect bankruptcy filing volumes to continue this steady increase throughout the remainder of 2024 and into 2025.”
+“Based on current trends and economic indicators, I expect bankruptcy filing volumes to continue this steady increase throughout the remainder of 2024 and into 2025,” Hunter said.

-Insurance firm Allianz Trade notes that bankruptcies worldwide rose by 7 percent last year and are expected to accelerate to 9 percent in 2024.
+Insurance firm Allianz Trade notes that bankruptcies worldwide rose by 7 percent in 2023 and are expected to accelerate to 9 percent this year.